Super Bowl XIX: Background

+Host selection process

 NFL owners voted to award Super Bowl XIX to Stanford Stadium on the campus of Stanford University in Stanford, California on December 14, 1982, at the owners' mid-season meeting held in Dallas.
 Near Palo Alto, it was the first Super Bowl to be held in the San Francisco Bay Area.
-It became the fourth primarily collegiate stadium to host a Super Bowl, following Tulane Stadium, then the home of the Saints (IV, VI, and IX), Rice Stadium (VIII) and the Rose Bowl (XI, XIV, XVII, XXI, and XXVII).
+It became the fourth primarily collegiate stadium to host a Super Bowl, following Tulane Stadium, then the home of the Saints (IV, VI, and IX), Rice Stadium (VIII) and the Rose Bowl (XI, XIV, and XVII; it later hosted XXI and XXVII).
 Owners had tentatively planned to award XIX during the owners' meetings in Detroit on June 3, 1981.
 Tampa (Tampa Stadium), Miami (Orange Bowl), New Orleans (Superdome), Pasadena (Rose Bowl), Detroit (Silverdome), and Dallas (Cotton Bowl) each made presentations that day, with Detroit and Dallas expressedly bidding on only XIX.
 Tampa was selected for XVIII, but with no outstanding options, owners decided to postpone the awarding of XIX until their 1982 meeting.

 The league eventually reopened the bidding process from scratch.
 Hosts for both XIX and XX would be selected, and potentially XXI as well.
 A total of ten cities put in bids: Palo Alto (Stanford Stadium), New Orleans (Superdome), Miami (Orange Bowl), Houston (Rice Stadium), Seattle (Kingdome), Detroit (Silverdome), Pasadena (Rose Bowl), Tampa (Tampa Stadium), Anaheim (Anaheim Stadium), and Jacksonville (Gator Bowl).
 Stanford Stadium was picked, despite having no lights at the time, no dressing rooms, and a substandard press box.
 Stadium officials promised much needed renovations, and the league agreed to provide temporary lighting.
 Representatives from New Orleans stressed that if they were not selected for XX, due to scheduling conflicts, they would not be able to host again until 1990.
 As such, the Superdome was subsequently selected for XX.
 Rice Stadium was speculated for XXI, but ultimately no decision was made for that game.
 Yet again, Miami was rejected, due to the aging condition of the Orange Bowl.
 A proposed sales tax levy to pay for a new stadium had failed at the ballot box on November 2, further sinking any chances for South Florida.